cdmgtri/niem-toolbox-archive/README.md

 **Component and Row Pages**

-- [ ] Use Property, Type, and Namespace components with Object template slots
 - [ ] Update Release page with namespace list
 - [ ] Additional namespace fields
   - [ ] dependencies